 Pianist/composer Amir Khosrowpour (DMA ’13) prepared promotional and booking materials for his voice/piano duo, Rogers & Khosrowpour.
 Their programming, anchored by Schumann’s Dichterliebe, features a new work by Amir inspired by the writing of Schumann’s contemporary, E.T.A.
 Hoffman.

 Hornist Kyra Sims (MM ’12) launched The Harlem Sound Project with a concert to benefit the Children’s Storefront, a local independent, tuition-free school.
 The concert featured works by jazz bassist Noah Jackson and others.

-Jazz drummer Kevin McDonald (MM ’12) worked on promoting his piano trio Ziemba, Baron, & McDonald by targeting regional symphony orchestras for 2012-13 bookings.
-This included creating promotional fliers, upgrading the group’s online presence, and strategizing after the group made their symphony debut this year with the Amherst Symphony.
+Jazz drummer Kevin McDonald (MM ’12) worked on promoting his piano trio Ziemba, Baron, & McDonald by targeting regional symphony orchestras for bookings.
+This included creating promotional fliers, upgrading the group’s online presence, and strategizing after the group made their symphony debut with the Amherst Symphony.
 As part of their programming, the trio offers a range of outreach presentations for K-12 audiences.

 Composer Robert Vuichard (MM ’13) focused on launching his Libertine Music Press Competition for young composers.
 The winners will receive a professionally engraved score and parts, a cash prize, and funding for a performance of the winning work.
 He has secured partial funding and has had a number of mentoring sessions to fine-tune his plan and promotion strategy.